feedhenry-templates/helloworld-cloud/README.md

-# Blank FeedHenry Connector
+# FeedHenry Hello World MBaaS Server

-This is a blank FeedHenry Connector.
-Use is as a starting point for building Connectors.
+This is a blank 'hello world' FeedHenry MBaaS.
+Use is as a starting point for building your APIs.

-# Group Blank Connector API
+# Group Hello World API

 # hello [/cloud/hello]